enchant3dmango/lugvloei/README.md

 # Lugvloei

 ## Background
-Lugvloei is Afrikaans which means Airflow, I randomly choose Afrikaans, the purpose only to make the repository name unique.
-The project is made with a learning purpose and as a playground as well.
+“Lugvloei” is Afrikaans for “Airflow.”
+I chose Afrikaans randomly just to make the repository name unique.
+This project serves both as my learning documentation and as a playground for experimentation.

 ## High-Level Architecture
 ![High-Level Architecture](docs/assets/hla.png)